Gerald 'Jerry' Lafore, 49, Foley

 Gerald 'Jerry' William LaFore was born January 24, 1969 in Minneapolis, MN to Basil and Dorothy (Broda) LaFore.
 He lived in the St. Cloud and Foley area most of his life.
 Jerry enjoyed fishing, football, game shows and old movies.
 He especially enjoyed spending time with his family.

 He is survived by his sons; Gerald, Foley and Marcus (Tianna) of Sartell and brother, Joe (Sheila) of Foley.
-He is also survived by his nieces and nephew; James, Hannah, Isabel and Lilly.
+He is also survived by his grand daughter, Lilly and nieces and nephew; James, Hannah and Isabel.
 He is preceded in death by his parents, Basil and Dorothy and a granddaughter, Kaylee LaFore.